Convex-Dev/convex-web/src/main/resources/markdown/faq.md

 ## Who is building Convex?

-We are a small team of dedicated hackers and creators passionate about building an amazing platform for the future digital economy.
+We are a small [team](https://convex.world/about/team) of dedicated hackers and creators passionate about building an amazing platform for the future digital economy.

-We have chosen to stay anonymous for now.
-That may change.
-Or not.
-We might be Satoshi Nakamoto.
-Who knows?